willingc/willing-consulting-2022/docs/blog/posts/2019/2019-11-02-python-steering-retro.md

 ---
 date: 2019-11-02
-authors: willingc
+author: willingc
-tags: [python, steering-council, governance]
+tags:
+  - python
+  - steering-council
+  - governance
 description: >
   A Closer Look – Encouraging people to run for the Python Steering Council and offer insight on being a Steering Council member.
 ---